-OnPoint has always understood that investing in education is one of the best ways to build thriving communities.
-From May 10-24, OnPoint will host its annual #TeachersRock social media contest as part of our OnPoint Prize for Excellence in Education campaign.
-Help us continue the conversations online about the great educators in your neighborhood throughout National Teacher Appreciation Month.
+From May 9 – May 22, OnPoint will host its annual Teachers Rock social media contest as part of the OnPoint Prize campaign.
+Help us continue the conversations online about the great educators in your local neighborhood during National Teacher Appreciation Month.